 MEET THE TEAm

 Orginally from Newcastle, but now lives in North Tyneside, Quinn has been a Pagan and Witch for ten years, spending the first few years as a Wiccan before moving away from the practice to solely Pagan and Witch.
 She is also an artist and designer with a decade of experience.
 Over the years she has been involved in the Instagram witch and pagan community, finally venturing to Facebook’s witchcraft and pagan groups from 2015 including in January 2019 starting a North East Pagans and Witches Facebook Group.
 When the UK lockdown started in March 2020, as an artist she felt she wanted to do something creative to keep the pagan community connected, as we would all be separated and cut off for an unknown length of time.
 Quinn felt this would affect mental health, which she suffers from herself, as well as affecting small businesses that rely on customers.
 So after seeing a Midlands magazine, she was inspired to create one focussed on the North.
 Luckily when asking for help, many local pagans and witches from all walks of life and different paths wanted to be part of it; thus the Pagans Of The North magazine was born.
 The magazine will be one year old in March 2021.
-The magazine, as a team effort, has reached out to over 30 suppliers/businesses and sellers across the North and has almost 50 subscribers on the website.
+The magazine, as a team effort, has reached out to over 30 suppliers/businesses and sellers across the North and has over 200 subscribers on the website.

 Quinn edits the magazine pages and publishes them on the website but has also been known to have written some articles in the past herself.